 Limitations: Works cannot exceed a weight of 40 pounds.
 Work can not be longer/larger than 48 inches in its longest dimension.
 If you have a question about if your work qualifies, please email email@example.com.

 All 3D works that require presentation other than standard pedestals must include those displays with the works.
 Works that require special installation must come with clear instructions.
 Any works that require complicated specialized installation must be installed by the artist.
 We reserve the right to reject work for the exhibition that differs significantly from the submitted images and/ or for craft issues.

 Liability: The gallery staff will take great care handling artworks for exhibition.
 However, the d’Art Center, its staff, and gallery are not responsible for any damage that may occur, nor are Downtown Norfolk Properties.
 We strongly recommend artists insure the works themselves, and also purchase insurance from the shipping company used.
 Shipping your work means you agree to this.

 The artist is responsible for shipping costs to and from the gallery.

-Artists must issue pre-paid return labels for their works through UPS or FedEx, and place it inside the reusable container that they are shipping their work in.
+Artists must issue pre-paid return labels for their works through UPS or FedEx.
 We do not arrange shipping in any other manner.
 Works must have pre-paid return labels through FedEx or UPS to be returned which allows us to call for pick up as the Center’s insurance does not cover transporting work offsite to local shipping companies or the United States Postal Service, which is why the postal service is not an option for shipping.